Lexogen-Tools/idemuxcpp/README.md

-                                Outputs a csv file that contains the number of corrected barcodes -5, --i5-rc                   Should be set when the i5 barcode has been sequenced as reversecomplement.
-Make sure to
-                                  enter non-reverse complementsequences in the
+                                Outputs a csv file that contains the number of corrected barcodes -5, --i5-rc                   Should be set when the i5 barcode has been sequenced as reverse complement.
+Make sure to enter reverse complement sequences in the
                                   barcode file.  (default=off)
   -i, --i1-start=INT            Start position of the i1 index (1-based) on
                                   read 2.